Deondre2000/se_project_express/README.md

 ### Testing
 Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
 The file `sprint.txt` should contain the number of the sprint you're currently working on.
 For ex.
 12

+SUMMARY:
+This project was created using express.js, a little bit of mongoose and postman to test if I put together a properly working server.
+The express.js help me create and run a server. then I use postman test the server and make sure i have no errors.Then the errors that did come in to make sure that they were handled properly.